lagrangians2lasers/lagrangians2lasers.github.io/aboutL2L.md

   <br>  - Zach Weinersmith
 </div>

 Lagrangians to Lasers (L2L) is a journal club for Physics enthusiasts at the Indian Institute of Science Education and Research (IISER), Pune.
 The goal of this club is to act as a forum for people interested in different fields of physics.
-Students present their interests among their peer in a way that is comprehensible at the undergraduate level.
+Students present their interests among their peers in a way that is comprehensible at the undergraduate level.

 In our JC, we strive to bridge the communication gap among the various sub-fields of physics, fostering a more integrated understanding of the subject.
 By participating in L2L, you'll stay connected with various developments across different areas of physics, helping you explore and refine your interests during your BS-MS degree.